Times of Old

 “Technically, we can do that.
 But, again, the locals would know it!”

 “Not if the cave entrance was concealed, and it was clearly hidden for a long time.
 They wouldn’t be upset about something new, then.”
 Ed moves the view to the site he sees as his best option.
 “See this section of the canyon’s wall!
 Look at the wild growth of thorn bushes!
-It’s clear they’ve been there for some decades.
-If someone was to find a cave behind that lot no one would be surprised they hadn’t see it before.”
+It’s clear they’ve been there for many decades.
+If someone was to find a cave behind that lot no one would be surprised they hadn’t seen it before.”

 “I see what you mean, Ed.
 Yes, we can create a custom cave in the rock of the canyon wall there, for you.
 What would you like?”